plausible/docs/docs/custom-event-goals.md

 <button class="some-existing-class plausible-event-name=Button+Click">Click Me</button>
 ```

-:::note
+:::tip Use pageview goals to track the "thank you" page or the order confirmation page
 As an alternative to custom events, check out [pageview goals](pageview-goals.md).
 Since pageviews are collected automatically, you don’t need to change your website’s code to measure pageview goals.
 This makes pageview goals the easiest way to start tracking any type of conversions.
 Do you run a store and want to track orders?
 Do you have a contact form and want to track form submissions?
-Use pageview goals to track the "thank you" page or the order confirmation page.
+Use pageview goals to track the "thank you" page or the order confirmation page
 :::

 ### Verify that the CSS classes were added correctly